GuillaumeFavrot/crypto-tracker/README.md

 # A - Environement setup

-Upon downloading of this template the first step is to ensure the correct environment is set up.
+Upon downloading of this app the first step is to ensure the correct environment is set up.

 A.1 - Flask environement setup